Fear Of The Leftist Cult

 I thought about Alexandra and The O this spring when I heard about an animal rights organization in Berkley, California called Direct Action Everywhere or, more commonly, DxE.

 I had received an email from someone who claimed to have had run-ins with the group through their own work as an activist in San Francisco.
 They claimed stories were circulating about these militant vegans that set off alarm bells in their mind.
-Now a claim doesn’t mean a group is a cult, and may be dangerous in and of itself (as has been previously explored on this website).
-But the story I heard piqued my interest.
-Could there be such thing as a vegan cult?

 At a glance- Direct Action Everywhere is a group that seeks to affect animal liberation globally through extremely assertive means, like open rescue and theatrical disruptions that break the fourth wall.
 Subtlety is not in the organization’s nature.